erroronline1/qualitymanagement/assistant/core/readme.md

 `core.function.icon.insert(icon)` returns an inline svg according to the before declared properties within the parent property

+`core.history.write(point)` adds an array of callbacks to the history storage if the parameter differs from last entry. removes entries if new entry is added while havinge gone back

+`core.history.go('back'||'forth')` yields through the history and processes the stored callbacks

-`core.performance.start(track, group)` does start a console timer. starting a group is optional.
+`core.performance.start(track, group)` does start a console timer. starting a group is optional. this is called on every loadScript and should be ended within all callback functions.

 `core.performance.stop(track, info, group)` does stop a console timer. info can be some desired result. ending group is optional.

 ## core_langage_synthesis.js
 extends the core-object with the language synthesis. here you define textblocks that can be switched for $keyword$ within continuous text using the function `core.function.languageSynthesis.output(block)` called by `'string'.replace(/\$(\w+?)\$/ig,function(match,group1){return core.function.languageSynthesis.output(group1)})`